-Because special students are admitted to courses on a space-available basis, we encourage applicants to contact the Office of Graduate Legal Studies before applying to assess probable availability.
+Because special students are admitted to courses on a space-available basis, we encourage applicants to contact the Office of Graduate Degree Programs before applying to assess probable availability.
 In most cases, we will be unable to make an initial determination before pre-registration for full-time students, which takes place in late July for the fall semester and late November for the spring semester.

 Application Instructions and Frequently Asked Questions

-Before completing an application to the Special Student Program, contact the Office of Graduate Legal Studies to determine the likelihood of your preferred courses being available.
+Before completing an application to the Special Student Program, contact the Office of Graduate Degree Programs to determine the likelihood of your preferred courses being available.
 We will then forward the appropriate application materials if enrollment in a particular course is possible.

 - What admissions and application guidelines apply to special students?